joelannenberg/Tip-Calculator/README.md

-# Pre-work - Tip Calculator
+# Prework - Tip Calculator

 Tip Calculator is a tip calculator application for iOS.